tbuchok/commonjsfl/README.markdown

 Maintaining larger projects leads to potential regressions and confusing code.

-CommonJSFL looks to try and use some of the JavaScript best practices to bring some sanity to Adobe scripting projects.
+CommonJSFL looks to try and use some of the CommonJS best practices -- most visible in Node.js -- to bring some sanity to Adobe scripting projects.

 Particularlly, it may eventually provide a nice ability to unit test projects to ensure test coverage!